Real Estate Attorney NYC

 It is crucially important that buyers and sellers alike be prepared for the closing.
 For buyers, this means bringing all relevant paperwork.
 For the seller, this includes making sure that there are no outstanding liens on the property.

 The buyer will need to settle the down payment and other costs at the closing.
 This can be done via cashier’s check or wire transfer.

-The Role Of An Attorney At The Closing
+The Role Of A Real Estate Attorney in NYC At The Closing

-During the closing, you should have a lawyer present to assist you in reviewing critical documents.
+During the closing, you should have a Real Estate Attorney in NYC present to assist you in reviewing critical documents.
 Your attorney should make sure that the terms, rates and other information in your real estate contract are correct.
 At co-op closings, the buyer receives a stock certificate representing the shares of stock/interest in the corporation and a proprietary lease.
 Your lawyers should carefully review the stock certificate to ensure that it is accurate.